DavidMStraub/gramps-webapp/README.md

 ## Features

-- Sortable and filtrable person, family, event, and place list views
+- Sortable and filtrable people, family, event, source, and place list views
 - Map view (based on [Leaflet](https://leafletjs.com/))
 - Ancestor tree view
-- Galleries with full-size previews and linked person tags
+- Galleries with full-size previews and linked person tags, embedded preview for PDFs in Chrome and Firefox
 - Most of the family tree data are cached in the browser, making the app fast after the initial loading
 - Fully internationalized UI (directly using Gramps's translation strings)